Groestlcoin/rust-miniscript/doc/resource_limitations.md

 # Resource Limitations

-Various types of Bitcoin Scripts have different resource limitations, either through consensus or standardness.
+Various types of Groestlcoin Scripts have different resource limitations, either through consensus or standardness.
 Some of them affect otherwise valid Miniscripts.

 There are two types of limitations within the resource limitations: 1) Those that depend on the satisfactions and 2) limitations independent of satisfactions.